Azure/batch-shipyard/recipes/README.md

 # Batch Shipyard Recipes
 This directory contains recipes and sample batch-style Docker workloads for use with Batch Shipyard on Azure Batch.
-Please note that all recipes have sample configurations that you can use to quickly get going.
-However, as they are samples only, you will need to configure them to your liking for actual workloads.
+Please note that all recipes have sample configurations that you can use to quickly get going, however, some of the config files cannot be used as-is as they need input such as the pool `id` in `pool_specification`.
+Please review each config file you are planning on using and modify accordingly.
+As the config samples are bare examples only, you will need to configure them to your liking for actual workloads.

 **NOTE: Not all recipes are populated.**